squidfunk/mkdocs-material/docs/guides/navigation.md

         ```

 _Material for MkDocs doesn't provide official support for the other options of
-this extension, so they may yield weird results.
-Use them at your own risk._
+this extension, so they may be supported but can also yield weird results.
+Use
+them at your own risk._

   [5]: https://github.com/squidfunk/mkdocs-material/blob/master/src/partials/toc.html
   [6]: https://python-markdown.github.io/extensions/toc/